6. Pantluci

 6.3.1 syntax

-handful of rules: A “node” is an imaginary word that is inserted
+ful of rules: A “node” is an imaginary word that is inserted before words

 What this means is that in an English sentence like: